unytics/bigfunctions/README.md

 <br>

-## 👀 Call public BigFunctions without install from you own GCP project
+## 👀 Call public BigFunctions without install from you GCP project

-All BigFunctions represented by a 'yaml' file in 'bigfunctions' folder are automatically deployed in public datasets so that you can call them directly without install from your own BigQuery project.
+All BigFunctions represented by a 'yaml' file in 'bigfunctions' folder are automatically deployed in public datasets so that you can call them directly without install from your BigQuery project.

 To explore available bigfunctions and get started to call them, visit **<a href="https://unytics.github.io/bigfunctions/" target="_blank">BigFunctions website</a>**.